WVSports - West Virginia adds commitment from transfer guard Farrakhan

 Farrakhan appeared in a total of 58 games during that time with the Eagles and started 54 of those while he only saw action in 12 games during his time with the Pirates averaging 3.0 points and 1.0 assists.

-Farrakhan should have two years of eligibility remaining, but it is unclear if he will be able to see the floor this coming season for the Mountaineers as a two-time transfer.
+Farrakhan should have two years of eligibility remaining, but it is unclear if he will be able to see the floor this coming season for the Mountaineers as a two-time transfer meaning that a waiver would be required.

 West Virginia is now up to 13 scholarship players for the basketball roster and is the latest in a long series of dominoes to topple over for the basketball program this off-season.